-The September to September contracts arbitrage between the London and New York markets narrowed yesterday, to register this at 36.90 usc/Lb., while this equates to 28.43% price discount for the London Robusta coffee market.
+The May-to-May contract arbitrage between the London and New York markets narrowed yesterday: to register this at 61.46 usc/Lb.
+This equates to 50.13% price discount for the London Robusta coffee market.

-The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 1,398 bags yesterday; to register these stocks at 1,511,228 bags.
-There was meanwhile a larger in number 1,584 bags decline to the number of bags pending grading for this exchange; to register these pending grading stocks at 20,989 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange were seen to decrease by 3,045 bags yesterday, to register these stocks at 1,831,885 bags, with 94.9% of these certified stocks being held in Europe at a total of 1,738,422 bags and the remaining 5.1% being held in the USA at a total 93,442 bags.
+There was meanwhile a larger in number 5,120 bags increase to the number of bags pending grading for this exchange; to register these pending grading stocks at 47,551 bags.

-The London market ended the day on a very positive note and with 96.4% of the earlier gains of the day intact, while the New York market ended the day on more modestly positive note and with only 35.2% of the earlier gains of the day intact.
-This close and with the New York market struggling to remain in positive territory does little to inspire and one might think that the markets might nevertheless be due for a steady start for early trade today against the prices set yesterday, as follows:
+The London market ended the day on a negative note with 90.32% of the earlier losses of the day intact, while the New York market ended the day on a likewise negative note with 96.74% of the earlier losses of the day intact.
+This very soft close, with both markets dropping back late in the day to settle near to the lows of the day, does little to inspire confidence, nor does it indicate direction and one might think the markets are due for little better than hesitant start to early trade today, against the prices set yesterday, as follows:

 LONDON ROBUSTA US$/MT NEW YORK ARABICA USc/Lb.